The Curious Incident of the Dog in the Nighttime

 - Imaan Jalali, LA Excites

-"Fernandez brings excellent comedic chops to her role as Molly's nanny Mrs. Bumbrake, most notably in her scenes with OSF veteran K.T.
-Vogt as Alf."
+"Fernandez brings excellent comedic chops to her role as Molly's nanny Mrs. Bumbrake."

 - Bill Choy, Siskyou Daily News

 "Regina Fernandez stuns with her passionately acted and sung portrayal of Kim.
-Kim and Chris's love duets -
+Kim and Chris's love duets are sublime."

 -David Marlowe, Marlowe's Musings